Welcome to Roger's Spectravideo page !

 In 1990 i bought my first PC, and I've been using various PC's until 2010 when I bought my first Mac.
 It's kind of a full circle.
 I was considering the Macintosh back in 1984, but ended up with the Atari ST instead.

-My early interest in computers opened the door for a career in the computer industry.
+My early interest in computers opened the door for a career in the IT industry.
 After graduating from school in Trondheim I moved to Oslo.
-I’ve been working for companies like Compaq, HP and EMC.
-I joined VMware in 2013 where I currently work as a Lead Solutions Engineer covering the Nordics.

 The SV-328 alive and kicking, 23 years later...